 Most gyms or fitness clubs have classes.
 You can also go to a specialty studio instead, if that is what you prefer.
 There are numerous places to take classes and something for everyone.
 If you prefer to learn in your own home, there are many channels on YouTube, TV shows with demonstrations as well as fitness DVDs.
 It is recommended to learn before doing it on your own, so you can avoid injuries.

 What type of Yoga is right for me?

 It depends on what your overall goals are.
+To fight stress, most styles will be helpful.
 If you want to slim down, a general yoga class provides you with all that you need.
 If you are pregnant or recovering from surgery, “gentle yoga” is best for you.
 These classes are relaxing and slow paced, so that those with injury or limitations can still get the benefits they need.

 If you are ready to step it up a notch, Hot yoga, or Bikram, are excellent choices.
 They involve high temperature studios, so they are only recommended for those that already have a good fitness level.
 These classes allow more frequent water breaks.
-Please do not take a challenging yoga class if you are not strong enough to go through the entire session safely.
+Please do not take a challenging yoga class if you do not have enough experience to go through the entire session safely.

 Overall this fitness practice is excellent for the whole body, inside and out.
-It is worth it to try it at least once if you haven’t already!
+To fight stress, it is worth it to try it at least once if you haven’t already!